-Here the educational needs of the kids will be covered.
-For example, if school tuition is required the agreement will explain who pays what.
+This section will cover the education needs of the kids.
+For example, if school tuition is a requirement, the agreement will explain who pays what.
 Other decisions made here could include who picks the school that the child will attend.
-You could also set rules for who is allowed to care for the children outside of school (for example, grandparents, babysitters, etc.).
+You could also set rules for who can care for the children outside of school (for example, grandparents, babysitters, etc.).

 Who will make medical decisions for the child are detailed here.
-Often parents will make healthcare decisions about their child together but in the case of emergency situations that may not be possible and so it will need to be spelled out that one or both parents are allowed to make emergency decisions.
+Often parents will make healthcare decisions about their child together.
+However, in the case of emergency situations that may not be possible..
+Thus, here it will need to be spelled out that one or both parents are allowed to make emergency decisions.
 Parents of children with special needs may want to get more specific with general medical instructions and decisions as well.

-Parenting agreements can also address how much each parent is expected to contribute to a child’s college education.
+Parenting agreements can also address how much each parent will contribute to a child’s college education.
 Parents may also outline savings for things like orthodontics, travel or vehicles.

 One more thing to consider when completing a parenting agreement is how each parent wants the child to maintain relationships with other family members, including stepsiblings, grandparents, cousins and other close family members.
-Parents may also want to set ground rules about how their or their ex’s dating partners are introduced to the children.
+Parents may also want to set ground rules about how they introduce their dating partners to the children.

 What is the Best Way to Create a Parenting Agreement That Works?

-There is a lot to consider when creating a parenting agreement and we can make sure that nothing important is left out.
+There is a lot to consider when creating a parenting agreement.
+We can make sure that nothing important is left out.
 And even if you and your co-parent are having disagreements over certain areas of the plan we can help you come to an understanding or we can work with a mediator to help you achieve your goals.

-We understand that there is a lot that goes into creating a good parenting agreement and we will work closely with you to ensure you get a plan that you can live with.
+We understand that there is a lot that goes into creating a good parenting agreement.
+Hence, we will work closely with you to ensure you get a plan that you can live with.

-Our extensive experience in this area has taught us that every family is unique – that’s why we will get to understand your needs and concerns and then work with you to design a plan that’s mutually agreeable for everyone.
+Our extensive experience in this area has taught us that every family is unique.
+That’s why we will get to understand your needs and concerns.
+Then we will work with you to design a plan that’s mutually agreeable for everyone.